NetworkBlockDevice/nbd/doc/proto.md

     same area will not cause fragmentation or cause failure due to insufficient space.

-    If an error occurs, the server SHOULD set the appropriate error code in the error field.
-The server MAY then close the connection.
+    If an error occurs, the server MUST set the appropriate error code in the error field.

 The server SHOULD return `ENOSPC` if it receives a write zeroes request including one or more sectors beyond the size of the device.
 It SHOULD